dcreith/WeatherPi/README.md

 WeatherPi is a Python application making use of a SenseHat & temperature probes to gather information that is logged to a database.

-See the WeatherDB & WeatherConsole repositories for complementary applications that log & present the data.
+See the WeatherServer & WeatherConsole repositories for complementary applications that log & present the data.

 WeatherPi (weather_pi.py) was pulled together from various other Raspberry Pi